-Both Archdeacons can be contacted through their PA, Kathy Jones on 01905 773301 or you can email directly.
+Archdeacons can be contacted through their PA, Kathy Jones on 01905 773301 or you can email directly.
 Nikki Groarke will be licensed as the new Archdeacon of Dudley in January 2014.

 Articles of Enquiry